Harvey Ward (director-general)

 Harvey Grenville Ward (1927 – April 1995) was a Director-General of the Rhodesian Broadcasting Corporation noted for his anticommunism and for supporting Ian Smith's government in Rhodesia and South Africa.
 Ward was a leading member of the Conservative Monday Club.

 Early life

-Ward was born in Southern Rhodesia to an English father and a South African mother.
-His parents settled in Africa and were engaged in enterprises such as the financing of railway construction and the building of numerous hotels.
+Ward was born in Bulawayo 1927 October 6, Southern Rhodesia to an English father (George Harvey Grenville Ward ("Tim") and a South African mother of Prussian descent (Francesca Schmidt).
+He had one borther George Neville Harvey Ward b 1929 His parents settled at Oakroyd, in Clifton Beach, Cape Town, Africa and were engaged in enterprises such as the financing of railway construction and the building of numerous hotels.
 They managed the Victoria Falls Hotel until 1937.
-He chose a career in journalism by starting with the Cape Argus and then becoming a specialist in African journalism covering the great social upheavals of the late 1950s and the 1960s for Reuters.
-He then settled in Salisbury and became Head of News Services at the Rhodesia Herald, eventually becoming Director-General of the Rhodesian Broadcasting Corporation.
+He attended the General Botha naval training ship school in Simonstown, and played rugby for Hamilton.
+He boxed for the Western Province under the tutelage of Max Schnelling becoming welterweight champion.
+He married Patricia Fionna Tothill on 17th November 1951 (whose father Reginald Haberfield Tothill and mother (Philomena Frances Lupton of Newry Ireland) owned the Tothill's Pharmacy in Waterkant Street Cape Town.
+He chose a career in journalism by starting with the Cape Argus as shipping correspondent, then sports writer.
+He was struck down with polio in 1955 but survived and then became a specialist in African journalism covering the great social upheavals of the late 1950s and the 1960s for Reuters.
+He then settled in Salisbury in 1958 and became Head of News Services at the Rhodesia Herald, eventually becoming Director-General of the Rhodesian Broadcasting Corporation.

 Exile

 An armed insurrection, several years of negotiations and the imposition of sanctions by South Africa at the behest of The West, Ian Smith's administration was replaced by African majority rule in 1979.
 Ward described it as "the betrayal of western nations to their own kind".
 As a prominent supporter of Smith's administration, Ward was forced to leave Zimbabwe.
 He and his family moved to South Africa and advised the white minority government there on how to avoid international economic sanctions.